arunsivaramanneo/GPU-Viewer/README.md

 * Please note that the above Images solely depends on the Theme being used on the system.

-## INSTALLATION STEPS
+## INSTALLATION STEP

-#### Ubuntu

 1. Before Downloading the files please see the Known issues below
 2. Ensure python is installed
 3. Download the file and Extract to a folder
 4. Double click GPUViewer to launch the Application or You can go to Files and then open terminal and run/type python GPUViewer.py
-5. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils),also Vulkan enabled drivers should be installed.
+5. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.

-#### Arch

-1. Before Downloading the files please see the Known issues below
+6. Incase of issues launching the application please see the FAQ in Wiki section
-2. Ensure python 3 or higher is installed, Also install python tkinter for viewing the GLX Framebuffer configuration window.
-3. Download the file and Extract to a folder
-4. Double click GPUViewer to launch the Application or You can go to Files and then open terminal and run/type python GPUViewer.py
-5. For Vulkan Tab to work Install vulkan-extra-layers,also Vulkan enabled drivers should be installed.

 ## What's developed and available?